patrickratzow/LAUX/README.md

 # LAUX compiler
-This is a fork of LAU made by Metamist.
-A few changes in syntax & stuff have been made, but the code is practically all his.
+This is a fork of LAU made by [Metamist (Alexander Arvidsson)](https://github.com/alexanderarvidsson).

+LAU as a project is dead.
+This fork is an attempt to revitalise Metamist's project, with a few changes to syntax & functionality.

 # What is LAUX?
 LAUX is a superset of Lua, adding syntax sugar on top of Lua.
 It does however still work with vanilla Lua.